Minimal Polynomials of Generalized Heisenberg Groups: The main result

 in accordance with Theorem~\ref{th:JR_on_C_0_spaces}.

-Other cases are handled as follows.
-Suppose that \(\nu = 1\) is a global eigenvalue of \(-\underK^2\) with multiplicity \(2\), and that there is a single nonconstant eigenvalue branch \(\undermu\) with multiplicity \(m\).
-Then, even without invoking Theorem~\ref{th:JR_on_C_0_spaces}, we find that
+The remaining cases are handled as follows.
+Suppose that \(\nu = 1\) is a global eigenvalue of \(-\underK^2\) with multiplicity \(2\), and that \(\undermu\) is the only nonconstant eigenvalue branch, with multiplicity \(m\).
+Then, even without invoking Theorem~\ref{th:JR_on_C_0_spaces}, we obtain that

 is a polynomial function.

 For instance, consider \(n = 5\).
 Fix a \(5\)-dimensional subspace \(\z \subseteq \Im(\bbO)\), so its orthogonal complement \(\z^\perp \subseteq \Im(\bbO)\) is a \(2\)-plane.
 Let \(\{E_1, E_2\}\) be an oriented orthonormal basis of \(\z^\perp\), and set \(\v \coloneqq \bbO\) with Clifford multiplication \(S \cbullet \tilde S \coloneqq \tilde S S\), given by right octonionic multiplication as before.
 Here